SumethD/halbot/readme.txt

 Some may not prefer this, as such these instructions focus on how to build the React app into static files for the browser:

-1. Run yarn build in the root folder.
+1. Run npm run build in the root folder.
 2. A /dist folder will be created in the root containing the HTML, JS, & CSS for the frontend.
 3. Configure your webserver to serve this /dist folder.